Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 During remission

-While it is true that some foods can trigger flares, no substantial research supports the popular idea that dietary restrictions can sustain remission or prevent a relapse.
+It’s important to remember that while some foods may trigger flares, no substantial research supports the popular idea that dietary restrictions can sustain remission or prevent a relapse.

-A variety of organizations and individuals recommend many different diets to help UC.
+A variety of organizations and individuals recommend various diets to help UC.

-However, these special diets may give you some ideas to work into your nutritional program.
-They all have slightly different takes on which vegetables are best.
-Look into them and see what works for you:
+The following special diets may give you some ideas to work into your nutritional program.
+Each has a slightly different take on which vegetables are best:

 - Mediterranean diet